Waste reforms briefing

 Emissions Trading Scheme scope extension to waste from 2028

 The ETS is a cap-and-trade system that applies an additional cost to fossil-based emissions.
 The expansion of ETS to waste will bring additional costs as it seeks to influence a reduction in emissions from incineration and energy from waste.
 ETS is a market-led scheme meaning the costs are volatile, moving around with the market due to factors often outside of the waste systems control.
-It is important to recognise local government is not a commercial operator but a public service provider.
+It is important to recognise local government is not a commercial operator but a public service provider that is not able to absorb price fluctuations, unless support is provided by government.
 Local authorities are legally obligated to collect all types of waste including those that do not participate in recycling schemes, and those difficult and expensive to process.
 Unlike private operatives, local authorities cannot refuse waste collections based on their composition of processing complexities.

 Costings analysis commissioned by the Local Government Association, County Councils Network and District Councils' Network show the proposals could cost councils as much as £747 million in 2028 and could rise to £1.1 billion in 2036, with a total cumulative cost over this period as high as £6.5 billion.
 This is an enormous cost that would create real challenges for local government and its statutory requirement to set a balanced budget each year.
 While the high-cost scenario may not come to pass, councils would need to take action to budget for this scenario given the level of uncertainty due to the price volatility.